Athlon07/Pokemon-mcp-server/README.md

   Plays one turn of the battle.
 You provide the current battle state and your chosen move.
 The opponent will select and execute its move automatically.
   - play_turn_chance(state: dict, move_user: str)
   This is an alias for play_turn for compatibility purposes.
 It functions identically.

+# 📝 Notes

+ - Uses PokéAPI as the data source
+ - Caches requests for efficiency
+ - Server can be connected to any MCP-compatible client
+ - Extendable with new mechanics or custom battle rules

+# 🌟 Benefits

+ - Interactive Pokémon battle system
+ - Lightweight and serverless MCP protocol integration
+ - Expandable battle logic (more conditions, moves, or AI strategies)
+ - Perfect playground for LLM + Pokémon mechanics experiments